William J. Brennan High School

 William J. Brennan High School is the tenth public high school in the Northside Independent School District of San Antonio, Texas, United States.
 It is a four-year high school that opened in 2010 and graduated its first senior class in June 2012.
-During 2022–2023, Brennan High School had an enrollment of 3,142 students and a student to teacher ratio of 17.87.
-For the 2021–2022 school year, the school was given a "B" by the Texas Education Agency, with a distinction for Academic Achievement in Social Studies.
+During 2024–2025, Brennan High School had an enrollment of 2,965 students and a student to teacher ratio of 17.01.
+For the 2024–2025 school year, the school was given a "C" by the Texas Education Agency, with a distinction for Academic Achievement in English/Language Arts/Reading.

 Area served

 Brennan serves all areas west of Loop 1604 from just south of the Alamo Ranch neighborhoods west to the Medina County–Bexar County line near Texas State Highway 211 (Hill Country Parkway), extending south to near Marbach Road and its intersection at Grosenbacher Road.
 The far west areas of San Antonio, Texas, are experiencing rapid growth and Brennan alleviated overcrowded conditions at neighboring William Howard Taft High School and John Paul Stevens High School.